CAVITEX–C-5 Link: Route description

+Unlike most expressways in the Philippine expressway network, the maximum speed on its existing section is 60 km/h.

 History

 In 1993, the Japan International Cooperation Agency (JICA) conducted a study on the proposed urban expressway system in Metro Manila.
 The master plan included the proposed Central Circumferential Expressway that would follow the old Circumferential Road 5 alignment from Navotas to Parañaque with a total length of about 45.8 km.

 On December 27, 1994, a Joint Venture Agreement between the Public Estates Authority (now called Philippine Reclamation Authority) and the Malaysian group of Majlis Amanah Rakyat (MARA) and Renong Berhad (Renong) was signed to develop the Manila–Cavite Toll Expressway Project (MCTEP).
 The project includes the original south extension of Circumferential Road 5, referred to as Segments 2 and 3.
 It was later approved by the Senate, and C-5's south extension has been made as a toll expressway.
 However, in 2010, the project was scrapped in favor of the toll-free C-5 Road Extension, which was controversial for traversing several of then-Senator Manny Villar's properties in Parañaque and Las Piñas.
 The toll expressway project was later revived as the C-5 Southlink Expressway project.